 PHOTO: The Trick Eye Museum in Phuket Town

-We all can’t afford to stay in the lap of luxury in five star properties, and spend our Sunday’s at extravagant brunches costing more than 4000 ++ baht per person.
+We can’t all afford to stay in the lap of luxury in five star properties, and spend our Sunday’s at extravagant hi-so brunches.
 Good luck to those who can!
-In Phuket you can have equally as good experiences that either cost you nothing or not much more.
-We are in Thailand after all!
+In Phuket you can have fantastic experiences that either cost you nothing or not much more.

-Here is, in no particular order, our Top Ten Things to see in Phuket on a budget on the island of Phuket….
+Here is, in no particular order, our Top 10 things to see in Phuket on a budget….

 At the end of the show you will get the opportunity to have your photo taken with the performers.
 Although they don’t tell you before, you will be expected to pay for the pleasure.
 100-200 baht is about the going rate.
 The three shows are in different parts of the island – the most famous Simon Cabaret in Patong which has been going for an astonishing 27 years without missing a beat.